leap71/leap71.github.io/coding-for-engineers/4-classes.md

 using PicoGK;
 ```

-At the top of our code, and now we can simply write `Voxel` instead of `PicoGK.Voxels`.
+At the top of our code, and now we can simply write `Voxels` instead of `PicoGK.Voxels`.
 Whenever things get ambiguous, the compiler will complain, and force you to uniquely identify your symbol with the right prefix.

 Namespaces can be nested, so, there is nothing that prevents you from doing something like that: